jlmartinezmarquez/robot-grid/README.md

 ## Using the API from a browser

-Run the solution having the API project as the startup one.
+Run the solution from Visual Studio using IIS Express, and having the API project as the startup one.
 Please, open this sample URL on the browser

 https://localhost:44364/api/v1/robotgrid/next-position?gx=5&gy=3&ix=1&iy=1&f=E&ins=RFRFRFRF